 24. Albania is off the beaten path

 With overtourism destroying destinations, it is more important now than ever to visit those paths less trodden.
-Not only is visiting Albania great because it takes some of the strain off neighbouring countries and boosts their economy, but BECAUSE not many people travel to Albania, you will be able to have a truly ‘Albanian’ experience without the crowds that places such as Dubrovnik or Corfu attract.
+Not only is visiting Albania great because it takes some of the strain off neighbouring countries and boosts their economy, but BECAUSE Albania tourism is in its infancy, you will be able to have a truly ‘Albanian’ experience without the crowds that places such as Dubrovnik or Corfu attract.

 25. Greek food